 As part of your learning on this module you will be introduced to current debates around safeguarding children, young people and vulnerable adults.
 You will be encouraged to explore how policy, legislation and research evidence inform safeguarding practice.
 You will also consider the roles and responsibilities of all professionals to safeguard children, young people and vulnerable adults, and as part of this you will be encouraged to reflect on how professionals need to work together.
 You will explore how risk is managed and how families are supported by multi-agency teams, to ensure the well-being of all children, young people and vulnerable adults.

 Research is not just for researchers: as active members of our profession, and indeed society, we all are affected by the research of others.
-Learning how to conduct your own research gives insight and understanding into such work, and improves your effectiveness as a scholar and as a practitioner.
-This module prepares students for a successful personal research project in level 6.
-Students are introduced to a range of techniques and theories on how to gather information, make sense of it, and report it in an effective way.
-The assessment will allow you to express your own ideas for a research project in conversation and in a written plan.
+Learning how to conduct your own research gives insight and understanding into such work, and improves your skills as a scholar and as a practitioner.
+This module prepares you for a successful personal research dissertation in level 6.
+You will be introduced to a range of techniques and theories on how to gather information, make sense of it, and report it in an effective way.

 This module will enhance your knowledge and understanding of the role of the practitioner when working with children, young people and families.
 You will explore and show critical understanding on the impact of adverse childhood experiences and other social issues that may affect young lives.
 As part of your learning you will develop a critical understanding of how policy impacts on a range of diverse and vulnerable families and the challenges that policy may present for you, the practitioner, in your day-to day role.
 Key theories and therapeutic interventions will be evaluated as your professional knowledge and skills of family support are enhanced.